-PREPA will support the deployment of distributed generation resources under existing programs (i.e. net metering).
-In addition, the RFPs issued under this Procurement Plan will be structured such that all resources and storage amounts can be aggregates of smaller installations (that is, VPPs are explicitly allowed and will be able to compete on fair terms).
-As long as PREPA has visibility into the VPP, and the characteristics of the distributed resource, including pricing and reliability, are comparable to those provided on a utility scale, there is no reason VPPs cannot compete with utility-scale resources for provision of energy and storage capacity.
-Proponents of such resources may respond to the RFP.
+PREPA will support the deployment of distributed generation resources under existing programs (i.e.g., net metering).
+In addition, PREPA will structure the RFPs issued under this Procurement Plan will be structured such that all resources and storage amounts can be aggregates of smaller installations (that is, VPPs are explicitly allowed and will be able to compete on fair terms).
+As long as PREPAthe T&D Operator has visibility into the VPP, and the characteristics of the distributed resource, including pricing and reliability, are comparable to those provided on a utility scale, there is no reason VPPs cannot compete with utility-scale resources for provision of energy and storage capacity.
+Proponents of such resources may respond to the RFP

-9. Evaluation Parameters
+9.9.-Evaluation Parameters